 How do I select a law school?

-With more than 200 law schools accredited in the United States by the American Bar Association (ABA), making a decision about which law school to attend can be a challenge.
+With almost 200 law schools accredited in the United States by the American Bar Association (ABA), making a decision about which law school to attend can be a challenge.
 To make this decision, you need to consider which schools fit your credentials (primarily CGPA and LSAT score) and your goals and interests well.

 What school is the best fit for my goals and interests?

 Many students make the mistake of skipping this step and simply applying to the most highly ranked schools they think they can get into based on their credentials.
 “Neither the American Bar Association nor its Section of Legal Education and Admissions to the Bar endorses, cooperates with, or provides data to any law school ranking system.”
 ABA Statement on Law School Rankings.

 If you plan to use any ranking system to help you determine the schools to which you will apply, make sure you understand the methodology used to determine these rankings.
 Do the criteria align with what you think is important in a law school?
 Also, look at several years’ worth of rankings; they change significantly every year.

 Rather than rely on existing rankings, make a list of those factors that matter to you in a law school and then rank them in order of importance.
 Create your own ranking system or spreadsheet to compare your schools of interest on these factors.
 Here are just some examples of factors to consider in a law school (in random order):

 - Program for particular interest (only if you are certain of your interest in that type of law)